enotspe/fortinet-2-elasticsearch/README.md

 ## Products

-Our focus is to cover security solutions
+Our focus is to cover security solutions, but we are mainly focused on Fortigate logs

 - [x] Fortigate (of course!)